 Roof repairs are expensive and time-consuming.
 A solar roof actively prevents damage, lasts longer, and helps you save money on your electric bill.

-Additionally, solar roof tiles are lighter than typical roofing materials by about 80%, which creates cost reduction in transportation and shingle breakage.
+Additionally, tesla glass solar roof tiles are lighter than typical roofing materials by about 80%, which creates cost reduction in transportation and shingle breakage.

 Solar roofs have a greater overall cost/benefit relationship than others.

-Why A Solar Investment Are The Smartest Thing You Could Do All Year
+Why A Solar Investment Is The Smartest Thing You Could Do All Year

 It used to be that only upper-middle class families could afford the switch to solar to receive the tax rebates and savings that come along with solar power.
 But solar cell materials are new and improved with years of research—now they are cost-effective yet still efficient.